Out of Stock

 The Ultima was designed by Michael Martinez as a tactical knife.
 The primary purpose was to provide the user with a fixed blade knife that allowed for optimum contact points with the widest type of grip angles and holds.
 Simply put, however you hold it, slipping will not be an issue.
 In fact, Michael Martinez claims that it can achieve optimum grip based on 22 out of 23 contact points.

 There are several redesigns of the Ultima.
 Some variants have 4.95-inch blades while some have 6.75-inch blades.
 The knife edge is spear point.
-The business end can be razor sharp, serrated, or combination.
+The business end can be razor-sharp, serrated, or a combination.

 CRKT Ultima Specifications

 - Grip design allows water, oil, and mud to slip through

 - Serrated models use the serrated Veff design